Necolanch/fetchassessment/README.md

-To use locally, you can download the ZIP files and once you unzip it and are in the root directory, use the following commands: cd dogfinder npm i npm start
+To use locally, you can download the ZIP files and once you unzip it and are in the root directory, use the following commands: cd dogfinder

+npm i

+npm start

+To run the tests I have made use npm run test.

 You can then view it at [http://localhost:3000].